-With executive expertise in business, nonprofit and higher education institutions, Carol A. Poore, Ph.D. /MBA helps organizations expand capacity and capital through strategy, fundraising/financial sustainability, and community development.
-Her research work has focused on how vital networks create healthy, vibrant communities and urban revitalization.
+With executive expertise in business, nonprofit and higher education institutions, Carol A. Poore, Ph.D. /MBA founded Phoenix Phabulous Experience in 2013 to launch a unique placemaking and storytelling program based on arts, culture and people of Phoenix, Arizona USA.
+Her doctoral research work has focused on how social capital — vital community networks — create healthy, vibrant communities and urban revitalization.

-Hugo Medina serves as project curator of the Phoenix History Mural and is leading a team of volunteer mural artists who are creating an iconic mural representing nine major time periods in the history of Phoenix, including the imagined future.
+Hugo Medina served as project curator of the Phoenix History Mural program.
+He brought together 16 Phoenix mural artists who researched time periods.
+Each artist created a mural representing one of the nine major time periods of Phoenix history, including the imagined future.

 Born in La Paz, Bolivia, Hugo immigrated to New York as a child, where his interest in art was fostered by his architect father.
 Hugo received his Bachelor of Fine Arts degree from C.W Post/ Long Island University in 1998 and his Master’s Degree in Education from University of Phoenix in 2006.

-Hugo’s work as an artist is well-known in Phoenix and his experience includes leading projects internationally, as well as working with students and projects in higher education, K-12 education, and leading projects for community art organizations including the Scottsdale Art District, Scottsdale Center for the Arts, Arizona State University, Phoenix College, Nelson Fine Arts Center, and The Arcosanti Foundation.
+Hugo’s work as an artist is well-known in Phoenix.
+His experience includes leading projects internationally, as well as working with students and projects in higher education, K-12 education, and leading projects for community art organizations including the Scottsdale Art District, Scottsdale Center for the Arts, Arizona State University, Phoenix College, Nelson Fine Arts Center, and The Arcosanti Foundation.

-Dozens of Phoenix civic leaders, artists, and storytellers have contributed ideas to support Phoenix Phabulous Experience’s focus on civic engagement and Phoenix placemaking through arts, culture, and storytelling experiences.
+Dozens of Phoenix civic leaders, artists, and storytellers contributed ideas to support Phoenix Phabulous Experience’s focus on civic engagement and Phoenix placemaking through arts, culture, and storytelling experiences.
 Our early advisors included (left to right from top row) Jim McPherson, Kimber Lanning, Frank Barrios.
-Middle row: Joseph Benesh and Phoenix Mayor Greg Stanton, Liz Mays and Mike Oleskow.
+Middle row: Joseph Benesh and Arizona Congressman and former Phoenix Mayor Greg Stanton, Liz Mays and Mike Oleskow.
 Third row: Catrina Kahler, Dr. George Brooks, Jr., and Leslie Casanares-Lindo.